mxli417/co_benchmark/README.md

 The original raw data can be obtained via the ANES-website for the ["Open Ended Coding Project"](https://electionstudies.org/2008-open-ended-coding-project/) and the ["2008 Time Series Study"](https://electionstudies.org/data-center/2008-time-series-study/).

-The creation of the cleaned data sets is described in our Paper.
+The creation of the cleaned data sets is described in our paper.
 For a quick overview on the used method, consider the following:

 In order to generate data sets usable for multi-label learning from the files distributed